शृण्वन्तु विश्वे अमृतस्य पुत्राः

-Vedanta Vani is now two years old, and from July 2021, we shall present it to you on the 1 or 2nd of each calendar month.
+Vedanta Vani is now more than two years old, and from July 2021, we are presenting this magazine to you on the 1 or 2nd of each calendar month.

 The purpose of this online magazine is for noble ideas to reach more and more people through the technological highway.
 Apart from spreading the message and encouraging more and more seekers to think higher thoughts, Vedānta Vāni also offers opportunities for various hidden talents to express themselves.
 All this and much, much more, by the grace of Sri Ramakrishna.